ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## coap_pubsub_app Application Profile {#coap}

 In case CoAP PubSub is used as communication protocol:

-  * 'profile' set to "coap_pubsub_app", as specified in iana-coap-profile
+  * 'profile' set to "coap_pubsub_app", as specified in {{iana-coap-profile}}.

 ## mqtt_pubsub_app Application Profile {#mqtt}

 In case mQTT PubSub is used as communication protocol:

-  * 'profile' set to "mqtt_pubsub_app", as specified in iana-mqtt-profile
+  * 'profile' set to "mqtt_pubsub_app", as specified in {{iana-mqtt-profile}}.

 # Publisher